 Here is a handy YouTube Video showing how to plant garlic.

-Have you ever grown your own garlic?
+Have you ever tried planting garlic?
 Please let us know how you did with it.

 Disclosure of Material Connection: Some of the links in the post above are "affiliate links."
 This means if you click on the link and purchase the item, I will receive a small commission from the sale, but the price is the same for you.
 I am disclosing this in accordance with the Federal Trade Commission's 16 CFR, Part 255: "Guides Concerning the Use of Endorsements and Testimonials in Advertising."